The administrator of an AWS account has left the company. How do I access this AWS account?

-- You can also set up a catch-all account to help you retrieve emails sent to the email address, such as the password reset email from Amazon.
+- Consider setting up a catch-all account to help you retrieve emails sent to the email address, such as the password reset email from Amazon.
 A catch-all account is an email address that collects all emails addressed to your domain, including email addresses unknown to the server.
-A catch-all account is also used to catch and store emails addressed to misspelled recipients in a domain.
-After retrieving the password reset email, click the link in the email, and then reset the root password for the AWS account.
+A catch-all account is useful for catching and storing emails addressed to misspelled recipients in a domain.
+After setting up the catch-all account, you can click the password reset link in the email from Amazon, and then reset the root password for the AWS account.
 After resetting the root password, sign in to the Account Settings page, and then update the email address on the account.

 Note: The password reset email is sent from firstname.lastname@example.org if the account was created before August 28, 2017, or from email@example.com if the account was created after August 28, 2017.